cade-th/ArduinoRobotCode/README.md

 	- assignments for global variables go in src file

 2. Added Ultrasonc sensor test code
-	- need to test device
+    - All functionality achieved
-	- move based on data from device
+	- Need to move based on data from device
+    - Motors not working